dariqa/-Network-Monitoring-Engineer---challenge/task2/README.md

 ### Elastic Search Stack/Prometeus,Grafana etc...

-Very powerful tools for data analysis, can leverage machine learning and AI. require a lot of processing power, configuration and integration (plugins, agents that you have to unlike in case of above configure to show you what you want to see, otherwise they just grab data but don't present it in a meaningful way).
+Very powerful tools for data analysis, can leverage machine learning and AI.
+They r,equire a lot of processing power, configuration and integration (plugins, agents that you have to unlike in case of above, configure to show you what you want to see, otherwise they just grab data but don't present it in a meaningful way).